Water supply and sanitation in Ghana: Other stakeholders

 Water.org is an American and international nonprofit developmental aid organization designed to deliver access to safe water and sanitation around the world by pioneering innovative and sustainable solutions to the global water crisis.
 This organization was founded in 1990 after the merging of two water NGOs: H_{2}O Africa, co-founded by Matt Damon, and WaterPartners, co-founded by Gary White.
 Through its efforts in making water and sanitation safe, accessible and cost-effective, Water.org has continued to deliver aid to more than four million lives around the world for over 25 years.

 Currently, Water.org is working in two rural areas in Ghana: Volta Region and Upper East Region.
 These districts are among the poorest of the country, with less than half of the population having little access to safe drinking water and fewer families having access to improved sanitation.
-Additionally, the rural communities in these regions suffer greatly from waterborne diseases, including diarrhea.
+Additionally, the rural communities in these regions suffer greatly from waterborne diseases, including diarrhoea.
 Water.org works with local communities and partner organizations, such as Rural Aid, to construct wells, latrines and biosand filters in Ghana as well as to provide health and hygiene education.